-Several readers have asked about our olive oil dough on page 238.
-While the Crusty Boule has a chewy and toothsome texture, the bread made with the olive oil dough has a much lighter, almost fluffy interior.
-Replace the neutral flavored oil in the Crusty Boule recipe with olive oil if you prefer the texture of that loaf.
+Several readers have asked about the olive oil dough on page 302 of The New Healthy Bread in Five Minutes a Day.
+While the Crusty Boule (page 299 in the book) has a chewy and toothsome texture, the bread made with the olive oil dough has a much lighter, almost fluffy interior.
+Replace the neutral flavored oil in the Gluten-Free Crusty Boule recipe with olive oil if you prefer the texture of that loaf.
 They are both wonderful and give you fantastic options for free form loaves, sandwich breads, pizzas and even crackers.
-You will find all of these, plus many other gluten-free breads and awesome sticky buns in Healthy Bread in Five Minutes a Day.
+You will find all of these, plus many other gluten-free breads and awesome sticky buns in the book, with the link above.

 For those of you who are celiac or just baking for someone who is you will find all of the directions and tips for handling gluten-free dough below.
-It is just as easy as our other recipes, but requires slightly different techniques and a new list of ingredients.
+It is just as easy as the other recipes, but requires slightly different techniques and a new list of ingredients.

 Gluten-Free Crusty Boule